Loyalty & Reward Programmes

 Back to contents

 Getting loyalty programme costs right requires a clear understanding of both initial and long-term investments.
-From my experience working with various enterprises, I've noticed that businesses often focus heavily on initial setup costs while underestimating ongoing operational expenses.
-This oversight can significantly impact programme scalability and long-term success.
+From our experiences an overwhelming amount of businesses focus on initial setup costs, often underestimating ongoing operational expenses, which is detrimental to scalability and long-term success.

-The financial commitment of a loyalty programme largely depends on your build versus buy decision.
-While in-house development offers complete control, it demands substantial upfront investment and ongoing maintenance costs.
-Third-party platforms, meanwhile, typically operate on a more predictable monthly subscription model.
+In short, yes.
+Where your financial commitment lies in a loyalty programme largely depends on the build versus buy decision.
+While in-house development offers complete control, it usually demands sizable upfront investments and ongoing maintenance costs.

 • Custom software development and testing.